-To use this feature, your application must be built with the option Library low-level interface implementation selected and the language option C++ for Standard C++.
+To use this feature, your application must be built with the option Library low-level interface implementation selected and the language option C++ With exceptions.

-C++ Exceptions>

-Break on Uncaught Exception
+C++ Exceptions>Break on Uncaught Exception

 Specifies that the execution shall break when the target application throws an exception that is not caught by any matching catch statement.